romerocruzsa/romerocruzsa.github.io/index.md

 ## About Me

-I am an undergraudate senior in Computer Science and Engineering at the [University of Puerto Rico at Mayagüez](https://www.uprm.edu/).
-Currently, I work at the [Edge Computing Group](https://edge-computing-upr.github.io/web) under advisement of [Dr. Wilfredo Lugo Beauchamp](https://www.linkedin.com/in/wilfredo-lugo-beauchamp-0b083838/) working on developing memory-efficient models for on-device processing of anemia detection in *conjunctiva pallor* (inner eyelid) [NSF Award OIA-1849243].
-With a strong background in Data Science & Engineering, Statistical Modeling, and Machine Learning, I am looking for full-time opportunities in Bioinformatics, Data Analytics, and AI/ML upon graduation.
+I'm a undegraduate senior in Computer Science & Engineering at the [University of Puerto Rico at Mayagüez](https://www.uprm.edu/).
+Currently, I am part of the [Edge Computing Group](https://edge-computing-upr.github.io/web) under advisement of [Dr. Wilfredo Lugo Beauchamp](https://www.linkedin.com/in/wilfredo-lugo-beauchamp-0b083838/) working on developing memory-efficient models for on-device processing of biomedical dynsfunction (e.g., anemia, low hemoglobin).
+[NSF Award OIA-1849243].
+I also founded [Capicú](capicupuertorico.com), a deep tech startup specialized in deploying ML models optimized for your target hardware, with a focus on biomedical and medical tech.
+With a strong background in Data Science & Engineering, Biomedical Informatics, and Machine Learning, I'm eager to explore opportunities towards a career as a scientist-entrepeneur.

 ## Research Interests

 - **Computer Vision:** biomedical imaging, electron microscopy analysis
 - **Machine Learning:** statistical learning, transfer learning
 - **Biology:** molecular biology, genetics and genomics, precision medicine
-- **Biomedical Engineering:** accesible healthtech, on-device monitoring, disease prevention
+- **Biomedical Informatics:** accesible healthtech, on-device monitoring, disease prevention

 ## News

+- **[May.
+2025]** Founded [Capicú](capicupuertorico.com) a deep tech startup focused on enhancing medtech through Edge AI innovation.
+- **[May.
+2025]** Selected to be part of the [Dorm Room Fund](dormroomfund.com) Blueprint Student-Investor Track.
+- **[May.
+2025]** Submitted conference paper at IEEE GHTC 2025.
 - **[Apr.
+2025]** NSF SBIR Phase I Project Pitch was invited for Full Proposal submission!
+- **[Apr.
 2025]** Abstract accepted for 43rd PRISM/58th ACS JTM titled *A Hybrid Ensemble-Distillation Approach for Compact Deep Learning Anemia Screening*!
 - **[Jan.
 2025]** Abstract accepted for SIAM CSE 2025 titled *Evaluating Neural Network Quantization for Conjunctival Pallor Anemia Detection*!
 - **[Feb.
 2025]** Paper accepted at ISICN 2025 titled *Performance Analysis of Post-training Quantization for Conjunctival Pallor Anemia Detection*!
 - **[Dec.
-2025]** Submitted research paper at ISICN 2025.
+2025]** Submitted conference paper at ISICN 2025.
 - **[Nov.
 2025]** Abstract submitted at SIAM CSE 2025.
 - **[Sep.
-2024]** Submitted summer research paper at HotMobile 2024.
+2024]** Submitted summer conference paper at HotMobile 2024.
 - **[Summer 2024]** Completed the Apple-NACME Inc. AIML Intensive Bootcamp hosted at USC.
 - **[Aug.
 2024]** Our paper titled *LSTM Model for Sepsis Detection and Classification Using PPG Signals* was published!